EdwinBayingana/form-builder/README.md

 - Prisma as ORM

 Features:
-- Responsive
-- Create forms with a stunning drag and drop designer
+- Create forms with a drag and drop feature
 - Layout fields: Title, SubTitle, Spacer, Separator, Paragraph
 - Form fields: Text, Number, Select, Date, Checkbox, Textarea
 - It is easy to add and customize new fields